By Dennis Hartley

 (Originally posted on Digby’s Hullabaloo on May 13, 2023)

-Aside from its distinction as being the only X-rated film to ever win Oscars, John Schlesinger’s groundbreaking 1969 character study (one of three special archival presentations at this year’s SIFF) also helped usher in a new era of mature, gritty realism in American film that flourished from the early to mid 1970s.
+“I’m WALKIN’ heah!”
+Aside from its distinction as being the only X-rated film to earn Oscars, John Schlesinger’s groundbreaking, idiosyncratic 1969 character study Midnight Cowboy (one of three special archival presentations at this year’s SIFF) also ushered in an era of mature, gritty realism in American film that flourished from the early to mid-1970s.
+The film was Schlesinger’s first U.S.-based project; he had already made a name for himself in his native England with films like A Kind of Loving, Billy Liar, Darling, and Far From the Madding Crowd.

 In hindsight, the location filming provides a fascinating historical document of the seedy milieu that was “classic” Times Square (New York “plays itself” very well here).
 Schlesinger won an Oscar for Best Director, as did Waldo Salt for his screenplay.